Marcus A. Volz – Market & Search Intelligence Advisor

 - Market-specific, not generic — Latin America is not one market.
 Neither is Europe.
 I work with companies that want to understand what applies in their specific target market — not what holds on average.

-Market Reality Check for LATAM & European Market Entry
+Market Reality Check for Europe, North America & LATAM

-For companies considering entry into Latin American or European markets and looking for an honest Go/No-Go assessment — I have described my Market-Reality-First approach, independent of political agreements or short-term narratives.
+For companies assessing Latin American, European or North American markets and looking for an honest Go/No-Go assessment — I have described my Market-Reality-First approach, independent of political agreements or short-term narratives.

-→ Why market reality determines success in LATAM (Mercosur as a case study)
+→ Why market reality determines success in Mercosur (Mercosur as a case study)

 Selected work